The Black Adder: Awards and criticism

 The series won an International Emmy award in the popular arts category in 1983.
 The four series of Blackadder were voted into second place in the BBC's Britain's Best Sitcom in 2004 with 282,106 votes, although the series' advocate, John Sergeant, was not complimentary of the first series, suggesting it was "grandiose, confused and expensive".

 Members of the cast and crew, looking back for the documentary Blackadder Rides Again, are also not particularly complimentary of the first series.
 John Lloyd recalls that a colleague commented at the time that the series "looks a million dollars, but cost a million pounds", although he admits that they were proud of the result at the time.
 Due to the high cost of the first series, the controller of BBC1 when the second series was commissioned, Michael Grade, was reluctant to authorise a second series without major cost-cutting, leaving a gap of three years before Blackadder II was broadcast, on the condition that it remained largely studio-bound.

 Releases

 The complete series of The Black Adder is available as a Region 2 DVD from BBC Worldwide, as well as in a complete box set with the other series.
 The series is also available in Region 1 DVD in a box set of the complete series.
 "The Complete Collected Series 1, 2, 3, 4 and Specials", a 15-disc complete set of audiobooks published by BBC Audiobooks Ltd, was released in 2009.
 A selection of one-off episodes, documentaries and other appearances by "Blackadder" are featured, with some of this extra material being released on audio for the first time.

-In December of 2023 The Black Adder was released on Blu Ray as part of a 'Complete Collection' of all four series (plus specials and extras).
+In December 2023 The Black Adder was released on Blu Ray as part of a 'Complete Collection' of all four series (plus specials and extras).

 All episodes have apparently been restored and remastered along with being upscaled.